-- Provide students multiple opportunities to listen to a text and provide graphic organizers as needed - Work with students to identify the speakers of the audio source
+- For the first source listed, all the videos in this article are appropriate for Interpretive communication.
+The first three last a little over 1 minute, and the second three are reduced, extracted clips. - Provide students with multiple opportunities to listen to a text and provide graphic organizers as needed. - Work with students to identify the speaker(s) of an audio source.